-Where there are differences in the dates for the introduction and withdrawal of Daylight Saving Time at the beginning and end of IATA scheduling period, schedules for periods of up to 7 days should be cleared as requested.
+Where there are differences in the start and end dates of Daylight Saving Time at the beginning and end of IATA scheduling periods, schedules for periods of up to 7 days should be cleared as requested.
+If this clearance can not be confirmed at the SC, then coordinators should clear this period of up to 7 days at the earliest possible date.

-In the event that a State plans to introduce Daylight Saving Time, or in any way modify the introduction/withdrawal of existing Daylight Saving Time, it should take into account WSG paragraph 5.8, which states that the determination of historics should be handled in UTC.
+In the event that a State plans to introduce Daylight Saving Time, or in any way modify the start and/or end dates, it should take into account WSG 5.8, which states that the determination of historic slots should be handled in UTC.